DockerNashvilleMeetup/Slides/2017-05-15-OptimizingImageBuilds/slides/slides.md

 ???
 * explain that we're going to transform this image into the present "optimal" version
-* using latest is bad
-  * when debian dropped npm in their node package a Dockerfile with latest and `nodejs` via apt would have exploded
-* consider a smaller base image; also, consider using official base images for things like php, mysql, postgres or nginx. they often have container specific tooling and optimizations.

 <!-- slide 18 -->
 ---